 Heart Transplant Pioneer Shumway Dies

-Shumway died at his home in Palo Alto, spokeswoman Ruthann Richter said.
+Shumway, 83, died at his home in Palo Alto Friday of lung cancer, Stanford University spokeswoman Ruthann Richter said.

-``He was a miracle worker,'' said Susan Craze, who lost three of her five children to heart disease before Shumway's team was able to save the other two in the mid-1980s. ``We wouldn't have any children if it weren't for Dr. Shumway.''
+``He was a miracle worker,″ said Susan Craze, who lost three children to heart disease before Shumway’s team was able to save her other two in the mid-1980s. ``We wouldn’t have any children if it weren’t for Dr. Shumway.″

-During the 1970s, when most recipients died soon after their operations because of organ rejection or infections, many surgeons became discouraged and stopped performing transplants.
+Shumway may be best known for continuing with transplant research as many others gave up.
+During the 1970s, when most recipients died soon after their operations because of rejection or infection, many surgeons became discouraged.
 But Shumway stuck with it and built a large transplant research team at Stanford that found ways to overcome rejection problems.

-Elizabeth Craze, who was 2 in 1984 when she became the youngest patient to survive the procedure, said she owes her life to Shumway.
+Elizabeth Craze is one of them.
+She was 2 in 1984 when she became the youngest patient to survive the procedure.
 Now 24, she has led a normal life and played high school volleyball.

 ``I never felt held back,″ she said.